-With vast ocean resources, dense forests and considered as an exotic tropical paradise for tourists, Fiji has the most developed economy in the Pacific.
-The pursuit for economic growth is a high priority of governments, private sectors, and elements of the civil society as they depend on it for financial support and stability.
-However, as a small island developing state (SID), Fiji struggles with challenges associated with the increase in population growth, increase in demand for resources and geopolitical and economic interests.
+With vast ocean resources, dense forests, rich natural resources and considered as an exotic tropical paradise for tourists, PNG has one of the fastest developing economy in the Pacific.
+The pursuit for economic growth is a high priority of governments, private sectors, and elements of the civil society as they depend on it for financial support and stability.9 However, as a small island developing state (SID), PNG struggles with challenges associated with the increase in population growth, increase in demand for resources and geopolitical and economic interests.

-A brown economy is economic growth that is largely dependent on environmentally destructive forms of activity, especially fossil fuels like coal, oil, and gas.2
+A brown economy is economic growth that is largely dependent on environmentally destructive activities, especially through the use of fossil fuels like coal, oil, and gas.2 This also includes the unsustainable extraction of natural resources.

-FIGURE 1: Brown Economy11
+FIGURE 1: Brown Economy10

-This is evident in production and development processes of a brown economy as they are unsustainable often resulting in the:
+This is evident in the production and development processes of a brown economy as they are unsustainable often resulting in the:

-- Destruction of biodiversity through illegal logging and modern agricultural production; - Use of non- renewable energy for manufacturing of products, resulting in increase in greenhouse gas emissions; - Generation of harmful solid waste through mining and industrial activities; - Overexploitation of fisheries, etc.
+- Destruction of biodiversity through illegal logging and modern agricultural production. - Use of non- renewable energy for manufacturing of products, resulting in increase in greenhouse gas emissions. - Generation of harmful solid waste through mining and industrial activities. - Overexploitation of fisheries, etc.